onqtam/headjack/docs/how/topics.md

 "The Architecture of infinity"
 "The Third Attractor"
 "Meta"
+The Mind/Psychology of God
+The Fifth Joint Point
-"Self-interest" with an expanding cognitive light cone from michael levin's paper ^^ title of book?
+Reputation/Identity in the 21st century - like the book about capital "Self-interest" with an expanding cognitive light cone from michael levin's paper ^^ title of book?